 Authenticity is the essential ingredient in making great public places.
 The spirit of a place matters – and can be the most important element in creating genuine, thriving places.
 It is critical to understand the history and heritage of a place before setting a plan for growth, including the arts, architecture, native landscape, and gourmet landscape.
 In order to create places that are unique public spaces that reflect the heritage of the neighborhood while also looking ahead to the future, we are focused on cultivating on local entrepreneurship in retail and restaurants, preservation of historic architecture, partnerships with local community groups and schools, and creating a platform for local arts and culture.

 One of the cornerstones of the South Village is the adaptive reuse of the historic Vortox Building.
 In collaboration with Claremont Heritage, the South Village will preserve the Vortox building and breathe new life into the space as a vibrant community amenity.
-As an adaptive-reuse food hall, the Vortox Public Market will showcase the best of what Claremont has to offer- tastefully preserved historic architecture, local entrepreneurship, sustainably and ethically sourced gourmet cuisine, lush native landscape, and a curated mix of haute and casual fare.
+As an adaptive-reuse market/food hall, the Vortox Public Market will showcase the best of what Claremont has to offer- tastefully preserved historic architecture, local entrepreneurship, sustainably and ethically sourced gourmet cuisine, lush native landscape, and a curated mix of haute and casual fare.